 Certain authors, like Steve Berry, like to meticulously plot out their books while other authors, like Lee Child, simply put the pen to paper and get started.
 Where do you fall along this spectrum?

 If you ask 10 writers how they do it, you’ll get 11 different answers.
 I’m probably between those two.
 I know the beginning and the end.
 I don’t know much in between.
 I know some spots along the way.
 I compare it to driving from my home state of New Jersey to California.
 I may go view the Suez Canal or go stop in Tokyo but I’ll always, pretty much, end up in California.
 I may know a few of the places I’m going to hit along the way.

 And I also subscribe to the E.L.
 Doctorow quote where his says, “Writing is like driving at night in the fog with just your headlights on.
 You can only see a little bit ahead of you, but you can make the whole journey that way.”
 So, I see enough of it to know where I’m going with it and that’s how I sort of write.
 It’s a little bit of outlining, maybe a few chapters ahead, at most.
 I do know where I’m ending but I also do fly by the seat of my pants like Lee.
-Your books are known for having multiple storylines that somehow intersect at a later point.
-How do you keep everything straight while writing such intricate stories?

 You got me.
 I don’t know.
 Whatever natural talent we’re given.
 For example, in school I was always better at math than English.
 My math SAT score was really good because I could do the word problems really well.
 That could be where my plotting skill comes from.
 I can keep it all in my head without getting confused.
 No problem.
 I work on it very, very hard but I think it’s something probably more natural than something that can be taught.
 I don’t know but that’s probably my guess.